 Online music services such as Spotify and Last.fm are rapidly picking up new listeners, new research has revealed.
 Rajar, the radio audience measurement body, has seen figures for "personal radio" services hit 4.5 million users in the UK through November....

+It's the best of times, the worst of times to be a digital music retailer.
+It's the worst of times if you're one of the less popular download stores, even if you're owned by a big company.
 In the last few weeks alone, Sony has announced plans to close its Connect service, Virgin has announced that its Virgin Digital service is for the chopper, and Yahoo is reportedly deciding whether its Yahoo Music service is worth continued support.
 Meanwhile, independent service AnywhereCD announced yesterday that it too is closing.

-“The iTunes Store and the iPod have done more to change the way people listen to music than anything since the CD, and maybe since the sound recording," said Craig Marks, Blender's editor-in-chief.
+US music magazine Blender has crowned Steve Jobs the most influential people involved 'behind the scenes' in web music.
+They view Jobs as a technology trendsetter, thanks to the iPod and iTunes "The iTunes Store and the iPod have done more to change the way people listen to music than anything since the CD, and maybe since the sound recording," said Craig Marks, Blender's editor-in-chief.